 All articles in the journal are commissioned by the Editorial Board.
 However, the Board will consider speculative proprosals and will commission the article in full if the topic you propose fits in with the aims and scope of the journal and with other commissioned articles.

-Global Perspectives, Views and Counterviews, NICE guidance summaries, SIP summaries, Clinical Governance and Book Reviews are commissioned solely by the Editorial Board.
-You are welcome to send Letters and Emails to the Editor and submit proposals for Reviews, Education, Ethics, Tips and Techniques by sending a completed proposal submission form (Word document, 33 kb) to email@example.com.
-Please note that proposals that aren’t submitted using this form won’t be considered.
+Global Perspectives, Views and Counterviews, NICE guidance summaries, SIP summaries, Clinical Governance and TOG Ratings are commissioned solely by the Editorial Board.
+You are welcome to send letters and emails to the Editor and submit proposals for Reviews, Education, Ethics, Tips and Techniques by sending a completed proposal submission form (Word document 19kb) to firstname.lastname@example.org.
+Please note that proposals which aren’t submitted using this form won’t be considered.

 Writing an article for TOG